mattcg/socks5-client/README.md

 ## License ##

-Copyright © 2012 [Matthew Caruana Galizia](http://twitter.com/mcaruanagalizia), licensed under a [Creative Commons Attribution 3.0 Unported (CC BY 3.0)](http://creativecommons.org/licenses/by/3.0/legalcode) license.
+Copyright © 2012 [Matthew Caruana Galizia](http://twitter.com/mcaruanagalizia), licensed under the MIT license (see LICENSE).

 Portions of this code are copyright (c) 2011 Valentin Háloiu, redistributed and modified under the MIT license.